Applying to the Urban Planning and Sustainable Development Major

 - A resume summarizing academic, curricular, extra-curricular, and volunteer activities.

-- A portfolio of work that demonstrates your skills and affinity with the major.
+- A selection of work that demonstrates your interest in the major.
+A few examples are listed below:

 Applications are ranked based on the applicants’ demonstrated interests in solving urban planning problems; commitment to planning’s social and environmental justice goals; aspirations for working in the public interest; relevant skills and experiences; and academic performance.
 Applicant selection is also based on creating a cohort representing diverse perspectives and lived experiences.
 To become familiar with the work of urban planning and our program’s curriculum, applicants should review the American Planning Association website as well as the program’s brochure:

-Applications are accepted at the College of the Environment office, ES 539, in the spring quarter by April 18 by 5:00pm only for admission to the program in fall quarter.
-If you have any questions, please contact the admissions advisor in ES 539, or by phone 360-650-2817.
-For further information, questions, or application forms, please visit the College of the Environment website.
-You can also email your questions to cenv@wwu.edu
+Applications are accepted at the College of the Environment office, ES 539, in the spring quarter by April 17th by 5:00pm only for admission to the program in fall quarter.
+If you have any questions, please contact an Advisor from the College of the Environment Advising Team: